 The Made In Wok consistently delivers excellent results, making it a sure thing when you want a great meal.
 Try seasoning the pan with grapeseed oil or avocado oil for the best nonstick effect.

-Wok Cooking Utensils
+Cooking Utensils for Woks

 Your wok must be kept very hot throughout cooking for optimal results.
 To protect your hands and arms from burns, using cooking utensils with longer handles is best.

-Many kitchen companies carry extra-long metal and wooden utensils designed specifically for use with a wok.
+Many companies carry extra-long metal and wooden utensils designed specifically for use with a nonstick wok.
 You’ll find it much easier to reach ingredients at the bottom of a deep wok with these cooking tools.

 Hot Handle Holders

 If you have a gas stove, there is always the option to go for something more authentic.
 Remove your regular grate and switch in a Chinese range grate like the Bosch Slide-In Range Wok Ring.
-This allows the bottom of your wok to dip into the gas flame and creates a sizzling hot cook surface.
+This allows the bottom to dip into the gas flame and creates a sizzling hot cook surface.

-Tips and Tricks When Cooking with a Wok
+Tips and Tricks When Cooking

 - Let your wok cool before cleaning it to prevent warping.

 - Never use soap to clean your wok.
 Detergents will strip away the protective nonstick layer of oil from the wok, making the surface sticky and vulnerable to rusting.

 *Dishwasher-safe woks are an exception to this rule.

 - Use a damp cloth, steel wool or salt to scrub food from the wok’s surface if necessary.

 - If you use water to clean your wok, place it on the stovetop immediately after and dry it on high heat to prevent rusting.

 - To keep your wok from losing its nonstick layer, you need to season it pan after every single use.
 But don’t worry–it only takes a minute.
 Once the wok is clean and dry, splash a small amount of seasoning oil into the pan.
 Wipe it across the entire interior surface of the wok to create a very thin layer.
 Done!

-The Next Steps: From Buying a Wok to Cooking
+The Next Steps: From Buying to Cooking

-- Once you’ve decided on your ideal wok, it is time to order online.
+- Once you’ve decided on your ideal wok, it is time to purchase online.
 We recommend the tried and true Made In Blue Carbon Steel Wok because of its indestructibility and carefully considered design.

 - Seasoning: Now that your wok is cleaned, it’s time to season it.
 Make sure it is completely dry by first heating it up on the stove on high heat for a full 10 minutes.
 Tilt the wok to ensure that the sides are being dried as well.

 - Heat the wok again on high for another 10 minutes.
-This will polymerize the oil on the surface of the wok to create a nonstick effect.
+This will polymerize the oil on the wok to create a nonstick effect.
 The pan will acquire a brown, black or blue color during this process.
 A properly seasoned wok will also be protected from the effects of moisture, so you won’t lose your pan to rust.
 Now your wok is ready for its first cooking task.

 - Cooking: Place your wok on the stove and crank the heat to high.
 It is best to heat your wok until it smokes a bit before adding any oil or ingredients.